 Strategic Contract Separation Plan

-Review all existing contracts, terms, and conditions from both companies to understand obligations, commitments, and potential risks.
+Review all existing contracts, terms, and conditions to understand obligations, commitments, and potential risks.

 Contractual Review and Analysis

-Develop a plan to manage the separation of contracts when only one of a company’s business units is being acquired.
+Develop a plan to manage contract separation when only a portion of a company is being acquired.

 Restructuring for Alignment